 - Aonori - is fine seaweed powder and has a stronger flavor.
 Often used for okonomiyaki (Japanese savory pancakes).

-If you're looking for an authentic udon noodle dish, try hot udon noodle soup!
-Kake udon, the most basic form of udon noodle soup, is worth trying.
+If you're looking for an authentic udon noodle dish, try the hot udon noodle soup recipe!
+Kake udon, the most basic form of hot udon noodle soup, is worth trying.
 Here's how you can make it!

-- Udon soup - it's called mentsuyu, made from dashi broth, soy sauce, and mirin (See below for more information).
+- Udon soup - it's called mentsuyu, made from dashi broth (or dashi powder for convenience), soy sauce, and mirin (See below for more information).

 - Toppings - Green onions (scallion, spring onion), wakame seaweed, kamaboko fish cake, half-boiled egg, shichimi togarashi (red pepper flakes).